T

 Groceries & self-catering

-• Mercadona: This is one of Spain's largest supermarket chains and has a dedicated 'Libre de Gluten' (Gluten-Free) section with a wide range of products, including bread, pasta, and snacks.
+• Mercadona: This is one of Spain's largest supermarket chains and has a wide selection of 'sin gluten' labeled products, including bread, pasta, cookies, and mixes.
+They also have a good fresh produce section.

 Practical tips